-In terms of the National Policy Statement: Urban Development, Policy 8, the proposed Plan Change will add significant residential capacity with a proposed density ranging between 12 and 15 hh/Ha.
-This is higher than the recommended density in the Township objectives and policies for the Living Z zone, but is considered appropriate to meet the outcomes desired by the NPS:UD (2020).
+In terms of the National Policy Statement: Urban Development, Policy 8, the proposed Plan Change will add significant residential capacity with a proposed minimum density of 12hh/Ha.
+This is higher than the average density referred to in the Township objectives and policies for the Living Z zone, but is considered appropriate to meet the outcomes desired by the NPS:UD (2020).
 Any amenity effects on existing and future residents can be successfully mitigated through the proposed mitigation measures.

 In terms of landscape character and values of the area, subject to the mitigation measures proposed, the proposal will result in an acceptable magnitude of change on the existing rural landscape character and values.
-The existing character of the Plan Change areas are already highly modified with no natural features of note.
+The existing character of the Plan Change area is already highly modified with no natural features of note.
 The partially open character of the site will change to a character which is more compartmentalised into smaller units, but which can be partially mitigated through fencing controls and landscape planting to retain a high level of amenity.
-This change to the open character is already anticipated in the current Living 3 zoning.
+This change to the open character is already anticipated in the current General Residential Zone.

 In terms of visual amenity, the adjacent rural properties will experience a change in the openness of views across the space.
-Adjoining suburban residential properties, current and future, overlooking the Plan Change areas will have a mix of open, partial, and screened views of future development.
+Adjoining suburban residential properties, current and future, overlooking the Plan Change area will have a mix of open, partial, and screened views of future development.
 Changes to experience by these residents are considered Low given the character of existing views and existing boundary treatment.

-APPENDIX ONE - LANDSCAPE AND VISUAL IMPACT ASSESSMENT FIGURES
+APPENDIX ONE - URBAN DESIGN, LANDSCAPE AND VISUAL IMPACT ASSESSMENT FIGURES